Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Upgrading-from-2020.1-to-2020.2.md

 From Unity 2020.2,SHADERPASS for TransparentDepthPrepass and TransparentDepthPostpass identification is using respectively SHADERPASS_TRANSPARENT_DEPTH_PREPASS and SHADERPASS_TRANSPARENT_DEPTH_POSTPASS.
 Previously it was SHADERPASS_DEPTH_ONLY.
 Define CUTOFF_TRANSPARENT_DEPTH_PREPASS and CUTOFF_TRANSPARENT_DEPTH_POSTPASS and been removed as the new path macro can now be used.

-From Unity 2020.2, a new multi compile is added on Depth Prepass and Motion vector pass to allow to support the Decal Layer feature.
-Those pass require to add #pragma multi_compile _ WRITE_DECAL_BUFFER.
+Unity 2020.2 introduces a new multi-compile for Depth Prepass and Motion vector pass to allow for support of the Decal Layers feature.
+These passes now require you to add #pragma multi_compile _ WRITE_DECAL_BUFFER.

 ## Custom pass API